-Currently, Pennsylvania is facing a widespread outbreak of HPAI.
-The Pennsylvania Department of Agriculture and the United States Department of Agriculture are actively working to control the outbreak of HPAI in Pennsylvania.
-Despite the measures taken in that state, the incidents of HPAI are increasing in Pennsylvania.

-The Executive Director of the Commission finds that the widespread outbreak of HPAI in Pennsylvania creates a high probability that domestic poultry and birds in Pennsylvania will have, develop, or be exposed to HPAI.
+Currently, Pennsylvania is facing controlled outbreaks of HPAI.
+The Pennsylvania Department of Agriculture and the United States Department of Agriculture are actively working to eliminate all outbreaks of HPAI in Pennsylvania.
+While the measures taken in that state have reduced the incidents of HPAI, the Executive Director of the Commission finds that the outbreaks of HPAI that remains in Control Areas within Pennsylvania creates a high probability that domestic poultry and birds in those Pennsylvania Control Areas will have, develop, or be exposed to HPAI.